Woman over 40 planning realistic SMART goals with the AVM Method

 Woman over 40 reflecting and writing SMART goals in her notebook using the AVM life-change method

-Why AVM Comes First Before Setting SMART Goals for Women
+Why AVM Comes Before SMART Goals for Women

 Most people jump straight into “doing”—but change begins with awareness.